Sundin/sundin.github.io/_drafts/a-successful-testing-strategy.md

 Here is the terminology I prefer to use.
 The concepts can sometimes be overlapping and confusing, but the important thing to keep in mind is to get a rough feeling of how testing can be carried out on different abstraction levels.

 ### Unit tests
 Unit tests are the lowest level of testing.
-Her you should strive to catch as many problems as possible: logical bugs, malformed input, broken UI, etc. The reason is that unit tests are easy to write and fast to execute, meaning that you get near immmediate feedback as you develop.
-You should try to test as small parts of the code as possible with each unit test so that you easily can locate where the problem is in case a test fails.
+Here you should strive to do the heavy working and catch as many problems as possible: syntax errors, logical bugs, malformed input, broken UI etc. The reason why you should spend so much focus on writing unit tests is that unit tests are easy to write and fast to execute, meaning that you get near immmediate feedback as you develop.
+You should aim at testing as small parts of the code as possible with each unit test so that you easily can locate where the problem is in case a test fails.
 In order to achieve this, unit testing will have to rely heavily on techniques such as mocking and dependency injection.

 Some examples of different kinds of unit tests:
-  - Backend logic tests with mocked database.
+  - Backend logic tests with a mocked database.
-  - Frontend logic tests, in particular business logic such as helpers, selectors and reducers.
+  - Frontend logic tests, in particular business logic and commonly used helpers and utilities and such.
-  - Snapshot tests.
+  - Snapshot tests in order to catch UI regressions.

 ### Component tests
 Component tests are tests that verify an entire component in isolation to other components.
 You have to decide for yourself what your definition of a component should be.
-In a microservice architecture each service should normally be considered as its own component though.
+In a microservice architecture this definition will typically be that each individual service is its own service.
 Dependencies to other components should normally be mocked.
-The rationale for component tests is to verify that the component as a whole works as expected, without caring about its internal implementation details.
+The rationale for component tests is to verify that the component as a whole works as expected, without caring about its internal implementation details (as opposed to the unit tests which according to my experience are usually more closely coupled with implemention details).
 Component tests should therefore have to change less frequently than the unit tests.
 Compared to end-to-end tests, contract tests will pinpoint errors at a more specific level and also usually be more reproducable as network flakiness will normally be mocked away.

 Some examples of different kinds of component tests:
-  - Backend tests for a microservice using a dummy Docker database.
+  - Backend tests for a microservice using an actual database (preferrably a [Dockerized dummy database](https://sundin.github.io/testing/2019/03/29/dockerized-db-tests.html)).
   - Cypress tests with mocked backend calls.

 ### Contract tests